 If you want to try traditional Slovak food, have a look at the salash life and see our cheese being made on the spot, this is a place to visit:

-You will see real shepherds at work up there, and the wooden cottage close to the pastures that becomes their home for the most part of the year.
+You will see real shepherds at work at Zázrivá Salash, as well as the wooden cottage close to the pastures which is their home for the most part of the year.